-Materials can be provided in alternative formats (large print, Braille, cassette tape, or computer disk) for people with disabilities by calling the Office of Equal Opportunity (OEO) at 360-705-7097.
-Persons who are deaf or hard of hearing may contact OEO through the Washington Relay Service at 7-1-1.
+Materials can be provided in alternative formats by calling the ADA Compliance Manager at 360-705-7097.
+Persons who are deaf or hard of hearing may contact that number via the Washington Relay Service at 7-1-1.

-Title VI Notice to Public
+Title VI Notice to the Public

-It is Washington State Department of Transportation (WSDOT) policy to ensure that no person shall, on the grounds of race, color, national origin, or sex, as provided by Title VI of the Civil Rights Act of 1964, be excluded from participation in, be denied the benefits of, or be otherwise discriminated against under any of its federally funded programs and activities.
+It is Washington State Department of Transportation (WSDOT) policy to ensure no person shall, on the grounds of race, color, national origin, or sex, as provided by Title VI of the Civil Rights Act of 1964, be excluded from participation in, be denied the benefits of, or be otherwise discriminated against under any of its federally funded programs and activities.
 Any person who believes his/her Title VI protection has been violated may file a complaint with WSDOT's Office of Equal Opportunity (OEO).
-For Title VI complaint forms and advice, please contact OEO's Title VI Coordinator at 360-705-7098 or 509-324-6018.
+For Title VI complaint forms and advice, please contact OEO's Title VI Coordinator at 360-705-7082 or 509-324-6018.

-To get the latest information on WSDOT administrative and engineering manuals, sign up for e-mail updates for individual manuals at: www.wsdot.wa.gov/publications/manuals
+To get the latest information on WSDOT publications, sign up for individual email updates at www.wsdot.wa.gov/publications/manuals.